gggliuye/VIO/docs/deepblue/LM.rst

     * Find the feature matches by the descriptor distance (use bag-of-words's tree structure to accelerate)
     * Use fundamental matrix geometry properity to check.
 6. Save the keypoints, descriptors (for geometry check), and this BowVector(for NSS normalization).
+7. And VINS processor thread will go find the keyframe with the candidate index.
+To use PnP solver to find relative pose, and pass the loop to optimization thread.

 Map save
 ~~~~~~~~~~~
 As a result, if I want to save the map.
 I need :

 * DBOW2 Bag-of-words database.
 * All the history keypoints and descriptors.
-(If I want to enable the geometry check)
+(If you want to enable the geometry check)
+* VINS processor thread need to load all the history frame too.

 As DBOW2's database has its own load/save support, this will be a easy work.
 As for the keypoints and descripotrs we need to save them in correct format in binary file (txt/json/xml/etc will work too, but binary is the fastest choice).